udovenko/udovenko.github.io/_posts/2018-03-28-bypass-asset-pipleine-in-old-versions-of-react-on-rails.md

 ---
 layout: post
-title:  "Using dynamic imports with old versions of React on Rails"
+title:  "Bypass Asset Pipeline in old versions of React on Rails"
 date:   2018-03-26 11:16:01 +1100
 ---